blackowe/bb_app/TO_DO.md

 TO DO:

-- Template Management page - add modify button when viewing next to Delete action button.
-Have template pop up in a pop-up screen with all the current data and allow the user to edit it and then either save and delete.
-THIS MAY CAUSE a casacde affect with the related antigrams.

 Edit MATCH definition, Match is when cell-for-cell perfect match, NOT when identified.
 There is a difference.
 MATCH is YET to be idenified.

-Add low frequency antigen selections/category

 test real ABID patients